171930433/vtk-examples/src/Cxx/Utilities/ColorMapToLUT.md

 Demonstrate a cone using the vtkDiscretizableColorTransferFunction to generate the colormap.

-These two Python programs can be used to generate the function `def get_ctf(): ...` or `vtkNew<vtkDiscretizableColorTransferFunction> getCTF() ...` for either an XML description of a colormap or a JSON one.
+These two Python functions can be used to generate C++ and Python functions from a JSON or XML colormap.
+They can then be copied into ColorMapToLUT.cxx, ColorMapToLUT.py or into your own code.

 - [ColorMapToLUT_XML](../../../Python/Utilities/ColorMapToLUT_XML/)
 - [ColorMapToLUT_JSON](../../../Python/Utilities/ColorMapToLUT_JSON/)